pan1kt/GamingTweaks/README.md

 **Note:** Installing them in MBR or GPT might give you different feel ingame.
 Experiment between each other <br/>
 If you play games at any windowed mode, use Windows 7 or you will have to deal with DWM. <br/>
-TL;DR Windows 7 is by far the best for performance, but you can wisely pick and tweak newer versions also.<br/>
+Windows 7 is by far the best for performance, but you can wisely pick and tweak newer versions also.<br/>

 ## Windows Timers
 After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, <br/>